YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 of the contents of the buffer referenced by the :code:`buf_addr` field of the referenced :code:`C.ydb_buffer_t`.

+- If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
+- If :code:`idx` is greater than :code:`elemsAlloc`, return a zero length string and an error return of INSUFFSUBS.
 - If :code:`newLen` is greater than the :code:`len_alloc` field of the referenced :code:`C.ydb_buffer_t`, make no changes and return with an error return of INVSTRLEN.